uwe-app/website/site/docs/reference/helpers/match.md

 {{import "header"}}

-Use the `match` helper to render when a page matches a path.
+Use the `match` helper to render when a page matches a path; this is useful to highlight the current page in navigation menus.

 ## Arguments